SitramSoft/HomeLab/README.md

 ### Execute commands using SSH

 The SSH client program can be used for logging into a remote machine or server and for executing commands on a remote machine.
-When command is specified, it is executed on the remote host/server instead of a login shell.
+When a command is specified, it is executed on the remote host/server instead of the login shell of the current machine.

 The syntax is as follows for executing commands